openvinotoolkit/openvino/docs/notebooks/223-text-prediction-with-output.rst

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: good, how are you?
+    PersonaGPT: good, how are you doing?
     Person: What are you doing?
-    PersonaGPT: good, just watching tv. what are you up to?
+    PersonaGPT: i'm good thanks what are you up too
     Person: I like to dance,do you?
-    PersonaGPT: sometimes! i prefer dancing in my living room.
+    PersonaGPT: i like to read books
     Person: Can you recommend me some books?
-    PersonaGPT: probably, what kind of music you like?
+    PersonaGPT: yes i can i like books about dance
     Person: Hi,How are you?
-    PersonaGPT: i'm good. are you into dancing?
+    PersonaGPT: i am good thanks for asking
     Person: What are you doing?
-    PersonaGPT: watching television.
+    PersonaGPT: i'm just sitting at home reading
     Person: I like to dance,do you?
-    PersonaGPT: yes i love it. do you like books?
+    PersonaGPT: no but i love reading
     Person: Can you recommend me some books?
-    PersonaGPT: i think i can. what do you like about dancing?
+    PersonaGPT: yes i like to read too
     Person: Hi,How are you?
-    PersonaGPT: i'm great. i like to listen to music while i am doing it.
+    PersonaGPT: good. do you like to cook?
     Person: What are you doing?
-    PersonaGPT: watching show right now.
+    PersonaGPT: i'm cooking right now.